 There is a wide selection of food and drink here.
 Everything is self-serve, including the alcohol section.
 You cannot take any food or beverages out of the lounge.

 It was a mid-afternoon when I was in the Skycourt Lounge.
 They had a bite size meats, cheese, and crackers for snacks.
 There is an option for lactose-free cheese.

 My favorite part was their soup section, which had different types of soup in the soup cauldron.
 As written in the wall, a muesli selection is offered for breakfast, while the vegetable soup will be available the rest of the day.

 I had the mushroom soup and it was delicious – a great option for vegetarians.

 Hot drinks are available from the espresso machine.
 Everything from lattes, cappuccinos, Americanos, to hot water from their good selection of teas.

 There is a small cooler next to the coffee machine where they keep the cold milk and cream.

-For cold drink, you’ll find sparkling and still water, common Coca Cola products, orange juice, and other juices.
+For a cold drink, you’ll find sparkling and still water, common Coca Cola products, orange juice, and other juices.
 The wine and spirit corner has a limited choice of liquor and a small bucket of ice.